An accusation is not a conviction. Your fight is ours.

 Varghese Summersett is one of the largest criminal defense firms in Texas, with more than 70 team members across offices in Fort Worth, Dallas, Houston, and Southlake.
 Our attorneys have secured more than 1,600 dismissals and 800 charge reductions across all practice areas.
 While past results do not guarantee future outcomes, these numbers reflect our commitment to fighting for our clients.

-When you hire Lisa Herrick for your child’s juvenile case, you get the benefit of her board-certified expertise combined with the resources of a full-service criminal defense firm.
+When you hire Varghese Summersett for your child’s juvenile case, you get a former Deputy Chief prosecutor leading the defense, a Board Certified Juvenile Law specialist on the team, and the resources of a full-service criminal defense firm.
 Our team includes former prosecutors, investigators, and support staff who work together to build the strongest possible defense.

 We understand how frightening it is when your child faces criminal allegations.
 We communicate clearly, return calls promptly, and keep you informed at every stage of the process.
 Your child’s future matters to us.